auth0/docs/articles/quickstart/webapp/python/interactive.md

 Load the configuration `.env` file you made in the previous step.

 Configure Authlib to handle your application's authentication with Auth0.
-To learn more about the configuration options available for Authlib's OAuth `register()` method from [their documentation.](https://docs.authlib.org/en/latest/client/frameworks.html#using-oauth-2-0-to-log-in)
+To learn more about the configuration options available for Authlib's OAuth `register()` method from <a href="https://docs.authlib.org/en/latest/client/frameworks.html#using-oauth-2-0-to-log-in" target="_blank">their documentation.</a>

 ## Setup your routes {{{ data-action=code data-code="server.py#30:59" }}}